infocyph/LocalDock/README.md

 LINUX_PACKAGES=git,curl
 ```

-### node.js
+### 6. node.js
-To install Node.Js we used the environment variable `NODE_VERSION`.
+Your project is also using node.js?
+To install it, we used the environment variable `NODE_VERSION`.
 Support major version number (i.e. 18/20/...).
 Also,
 supports either of `lts` or `current` as well.
 Check [node.js debian source](https://github.com/nodesource/distributions#nodejs) for more details.
 Leaving this empty, won't install node.js.

 ```dotenv
 NODE_VERSION=lts
 ```
-## Image specific environment variables
+## Environment variables

 - `TZ` Timezone _(default: Asia/Dhaka)_